 The term of “coming out of the closet” is also shared between the LGBTQ and Pagan Communities.

 In the Pagan community it is often asked if one has “come out of the broom closet” – ie: openly Pagan.
 At times it is very difficult for these individuals to live their lives as the magickal and free spirited individuals that they are out of fear of some kind of discrimination or abandonment by their families.

-Part of the West Central Florida Pagan Alliance’s mission is to assist individuals with finding ways to come out to their families, friends, neighbors and co-workers by providing insight into each other’s experiences, as well as providing safe spaces for discussions, education and worship without these fears.
+Part of the Florida Pagan Alliance’s mission is to assist individuals with finding ways to come out to their families, friends, neighbors and co-workers by providing insight into each other’s experiences, as well as providing safe spaces for discussions, education and worship without these fears.

 The Bridge Between Communities

 Because the issues & goals between the LGBTQ and Pagan Communities are similar, when Cecylyna Dewer, the founder of the Pagan Pride Organization, began the movement to promote understanding and acceptance of Pagan Spirituality, the phrase “Pagan Pride” came to mind.

 Both communities seek to reduce societal xenophobia until no one needs to hide his or her “differences”.
 Pagan Pride owes a deep debt of gratitude to the Gay Pride movement for its achievements.

 The history of shared experiences between the LGBTQ & Pagan Communities coupled with the majority acceptance of all human beings regardless of race, color, creed, gender identity, disability, sex, financial status & sexual orientation are what brings these two communities together so often.

 Some people feel “Pagan Pride” is confrontational, however it has proven to be an effective phrase for both Pagan & LGBTQ Communities.